The Better Research for Better Outcomes White Paper Presentation, by the Ethical Medicines Industry Group (EMIG).

 Please do join us to hear first-hand, how these valuable learnings have the potential to transform the future of healthcare and join in our Q&A at the end of the presentation.

-Please note, The White Paper was written and published by EMIG, with assistance from Claire Bowie, Paul Tunnah and Leela Barham.
+Please note, The White Paper has been written and published by EMIG, with assistance from Claire Bowie, Paul Tunnah and Leela Barham.